copandrej/Distributed-Systems-Project/README.md

 You: Check the health of all pods in the cluster
 Agent: Running health check...
 Found 5 pods, 4 running, 1 pending...

-You: Deploy a nginx service with 3 replicas
+You: Deploy an example hello world nginx service
 Agent: Creating deployment...
 Deployment successful!

-You: What's consuming the most CPU?
+You: Increase the replicas of the nginx service to 3
-Agent: Analyzing resource usage...
-Top consumer: api-server (65% CPU)
+Agent: Scaling deployment...
+Now 3 replicas running.
 ```

 ## Installation